What is a normal menstrual cycle?

 Menstrual cycles are not always clockwork, so you might wonder: how exactly am I supposed to know if I am menstruating or ovulating?

 - Clue identifies unique patterns in menstrual cycles.
 This free app uses an algorithm to track your mood, health, and of course, period.
 The best part?
 It’s inclusive for all ages and helps you feel in control of your health.
 Additionally, Clue can link up to any Apple watch (talk about convenience).
 “The more you use it, the smarter it gets.”

 - Flo is another great option for tracking your period.
 This free, AI-powered app predicts menstrual cycles, ovulation, and fertile days.
 Unlike other options, Flo takes into consideration things like PMS symptoms, mood, and sexual activity.

 - Stix ovulation tests help to best understand when you are ovulating.
 Ovulation tests detect high levels of LH (luteinizing hormone) in your urine, which surge 24-48 hours before you ovulate.
 Your LH signals to your ovary to release an egg.
 When an ovulation test detects a surge, it will display a positive result.
 This means that ovulation will likely happen in the next 24-48 hours, and you will be most fertile in that window.
 Ovulation only lasts between 12 and 24 hours (that’s how long the egg released from the ovary is viable), so knowing your ovulation day is key to understanding when you can and cannot get pregnant in your menstrual cycle.

 Truly understanding your cycle takes some time.
 Be gentle with yourself.
 Once you’ve got a good understanding of your cycle, you can plan your life accordingly, which is incredibly empowering and will make things so much easier.
-For more like this, head to the Stix Library or send your questions to firstname.lastname@example.org.
+For more like this, head to the Stix Real Talk blog or send your questions to firstname.lastname@example.org.